micw/jenkins-k8s-pipeline/README.md

         * if set, all steps will be run with this docker registry configured (e.g. maven tasks that pull docker images will use it)
 * If a maven section is present, a maven build will be done
     * if deploy is set to false (default) "mvn verify" is executed.
 If set to true, "mvn deploy" is executed
-    * if skipTests is set to false, maven tests are skipped
+    * if skipTests is set to true, maven tests are skipped
     * The maven section adds MAVEN_GROUP, MAVEN_ARTIFACT and MAVEN_VERSION to the "vars" which can be referenced by other sections
 * If a docker section is present, a docker build+push will be performed
     * imageName must be set